hemantksingh/messup-learn/Cloud and Infrastructure/DevOps/Terraform.md

 * Open source project with a community of thousands of contributors who add features and updates.
 * The ability to break down the configuration into smaller chunks for better organization, re-use, and maintainability.
 The last part of this article goes into this feature in detail.

-## Terraform on Microsoft Azure

-You can run terraform directly in the azure cloud shell, which has the `azcli` and terraform both installed.
+Will Brock's [terraform playlist](https://www.youtube.com/playlist?list=PL8HowI-L-3_9bkocmR3JahQ4Y-Pbqs2Nt) is a good resource for learning terraform.

 ## Arm and Terraform

+On Azure, you can run terraform directly in the azure cloud shell, which has the `azcli` and `terraform` both installed.

 ![arm-terraform.png](../../Images/arm-terraform.png "Arm Terraform")